emqx/emqx/docs/source/install.rst

 Download Mac Package from: http://emqtt.io/downloads/macosx

-Configure 'lager' log level in 'etc/emqttd.config', all MQTT messages recevied/sent will be printd on console:
+Configure 'lager' log level in 'etc/emqttd.config', all MQTT messages recevied/sent will be printed on console:

 .. code:: erlang